-Carrie Ann Marinelli began her teaching career at age 16 by teaching dance with a neighbor as she opened a dance studio.
+Carrie Ann Smith began her teaching career at age 16 by teaching dance with a neighbor as she opened a dance studio.
 Upon graduating high school, Carrie Ann attended Western Michigan University where she studied classical dance.
 Upon completion of her BA, she continued to teach dance and was a member of a regional modern dance company in Grand Rapids, MI.
 In 2002, she lit out for the west and landed in Bozeman, MT.
-While in Bozeman, she continued to teach dance and performed professional with the Ice Dogs Ice Hockey Dance Team.
-In 2004, Carrie Ann finally listened to her father, who told her she’d be a great teacher, and began her studies at Montana State University in Elementary Education.
+While in Bozeman, she continued to teach dance and performed professionally with the Ice Dogs Ice Hockey Dance Team.
+In 2004, Carrie Ann finally listened to her father, who told her she’d be a great teacher and began her studies at Montana State University in Elementary Education.
 Carrie Ann’s first teaching position was in 5th grade in Missoula, MT.
 While in Montana she also taught 4th grade and 2nd grade.
 In 2014 she heard the desert calling and moved here to Moab to teach kindergarten.
-Over the past 4 years she has LOVED teaching at MCS.
-It is by far her favorite school and is very excited to be moving into the position of interim director.
-When not at school, Carrie Ann loves spending time with her husband and toddler.
+MCS is by far her favorite school.
+When not at school, Carrie Ann loves spending time in the beautiful outdoors with her son.

 P.E. and Health